jon-jacky/Piety/BRANCH.md

 ========

 This is the **modes** branch.
 Simplify and generalize use of modes to select prompts, keymaps, and handlers in *console*.
-Make a new command line shell for console applications that provides modes for application commands and Python statements.
-Begun 25 Oct 2017.
+Add *wyshka*, a new command line shell for console applications that provides modes for application commands and Python statements.
+Shorten and focus *ed* by moving out code that supports test scripts.
+Also shorten and focus ed by moving out *parse_* functions etc.  Begun 25 Oct 2017.

 Branches recently merged into **master**: